 Source: Unrequested review copy from the publisher.

-Book Description from Book Cover:
+Book Description, modified from the Cover:

 If you've read this book, what do you think about it?
 I'd be honored if you wrote your own opinion of the book in the comments.